nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: Note that some of these demos may be outdated, as such do remember to update the reminder date if you wish to follow the demo as [reminder dates cannot be in the past](#c-role-restrictions).
+:information_source: Note that some of these demos may be outdated, as such do remember to update the reminder date if you  follow the demo as [reminder dates cannot be in the past](#c-role-restrictions).

 </div>

 ## Use cases <a id="use-cases"></a>
 * [Use Case #1: Applying to a role in a company](#usecase1)
 * [Use Case #2: Deleting a company or a role](#usecase2)
 * [Use Case #3: Editing a company or a role](#usecase3)